top of page

 I mostly stopped answering the phone, since I have nothing to say and mostly skip gatherings of any kind since most people I know have lights on at their parties or large windows that let in sunlight, both of which increase my pain.

-The time I feel best is when I am home alone in the dark and don’t have to explain anything to anyone.
-My doctor has begged me not to isolate, but there is a sweetness in quiet darkness.
+The time I feel best is when I am home in the dark where I can give my eyes a break.
+One doctor begged me not to isolate, but it is the only logical plan right now.

 No, there will not be a lawsuit.
 Even though this injury happened at work, in New York, all work injuries are handled by Workman’s Compensation – and learning this Workman’s Comp language is kind of like learning to recite the hieroglyphic alphabet, backwards where the penalty of not following correct protocols is the loss of one’s salary.
 Yes, I have a lawyer who figures out the fine print for me.

-As directed, I fed my astrology chart to the artificial intelligence program, Chat GPT and directed it to look at my chart and tell me what I wanted to know.
+I have tried every possible suggestion.
+I even fed my astrology information into the artificial intelligence program, Chat GPT and directed it to look at my chart and tell me what I wanted to know.

-After repeated hounding, Chat fessed up.
-It claimed that I was in the Rahu Mahadasha negative part of my chart (?) that can bring, “… challenges, especially unpredictable or hard-to-diagnose health issues.”
+Chat claimed that I was in the Rahu Mahadasha negative part of my chart (?) that can bring, “… challenges, especially unpredictable or hard-to-diagnose health issues.”

 (Yes.
 Really.)